By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-4. Mix the dressing: In a small bowl, whisk together lime juice, honey, remaining olive oil, salt, and pepper for a zesty, slightly sweet flavor burst.
+4. Mix the dressing: In a small bowl, whisk together the fresh lime juice, honey (if using), the remaining 1 tablespoon of olive oil, and a pinch of salt and pepper.
+This creates a zesty, slightly sweet flavor burst.

 Chef’s Notes